 Address: 17 Quai de la Tournelle, 75005 Paris, France

 Established in 1582, La Tour d’Argent has recovered its top-class status after a slightly shaky period following the death of Claude Terrail in 2006.
-The main event, other than Chef Laurent Delarbre’s exquisitely refined cooking is the 15,000 bin wine list, surely one of the largest in the world!
+Other than Chef Laurent Delarbre’s exquisitely refined cooking, the main event is the 15,000 bin wine list, surely one of the largest in the world!
 Head Sommelier David Ridgway is a true professional and will guide you toward the perfect pairing as this list literally has a wine for every eventuality.
-A must visit for every wine lover once in their lifetime.
+A must-visit for every wine lover once in their lifetime.

 Au Bourguignon du Marais

 Address: 52 Rue François Miron, 75004 Paris, France

 Sip a superior wine with your excellent meal here at barely above retail prices, in a fantastic atmosphere!
 This venue is a dream for locals and tourists alike — great food, polite, attentive service (not always a given in Paris), and a wide selection of affordable wines.
 The owners generally stay away from the big names, so expect to find unexpected and hidden gems in their fantastic list.

 Address: 25 Avenue Montaigne, 75008 Paris, France

 One for the traditionalists, Alain Ducasse’s restaurant at the Hotel Plaza Athénée serves 3 Starred Michelin cuisine as refined and mind-blowing as any you’ll find in Paris.
 The opulent, formal surroundings are complemented by a classically styled, elaborate wine list, which is a Bordeaux lover’s delight.
 Extensive selections of older Bordeaux vintages are on offer, as well as an impressive selection of vintage Champagnes.
 Sommelier Laurent Roucayrol can assist with your choices but make no mistake; this is a place for a wine splurge, not a place to go on a budget.